mikumeda/OfficeDocs-Exchange/Exchange/ExchangeHybrid/hybrid-deployment/hybrid-agent.md

    You will be prompted for your tenant Global Admin credentials.

-4. After the installation is complete, you can open the Microsoft Windows Services console from the computer and verify the service or agent is installed and running.
+4. After the installation is complete, you can open the Microsoft Windows Services console from the computer and verify the service or Agent is installed and running.

 You can repeat this step on each computer where you would like an additional Hybrid Agent installed.